-During this session, we will talk about the state of telemedicine in the US, the laws that impact its use, and the efforts being made by advocates and policy makers to ensure that it’s legal, safe, and sustainable for the largest number of people.
-We’ll also talk about the logistics of a telemedicine call, how to find out if you can schedule a telemedicine appointment, and what to do to make sure you get the most out of your medical team during these virtual sessions.
+During this session, we talked about the state of telemedicine in the US, the laws that impact its use, and the efforts being made by advocates and policy makers to ensure that it’s legal, safe, and sustainable for the largest number of people.
+We also talked about the logistics of a telemedicine call, how to find out if you can schedule a telemedicine appointment, and what to do to make sure you get the most out of your medical team during these virtual sessions.

 Your Instructors for the Webinar

 Dr. Roseanne Dobkin a licensed psychologist with a well-established clinical research program in Parkinson’s mental health.
 The principal goal of her research program is to help people with Parkinson's and their family members cope as effectively as possible with various challenges to enhance overall physical and emotional health and quality of life.
 Dr. Dobkin explores the interactions between physical and mental health in Parkinson’s, and the impact of their intricate associations on quality of life and functional disability.
 She’s also very interested in examining barriers to mental health care use in Parkinson’s, the use of telemedicine to leverage access to specialized mental health care in Parkinson’s, and the impact of successful depression treatment on key outcomes such as cognition, physical disability, quality of life, and caregiver health.